 This is terrific news.

-In relying on the Heller decision in each instance – firmly rebuffing the three rationales offered by Massachusetts’ Court for upholding the state statute, the court basically re-affirmed Heller, applying it in a clear and direct manner.
+In short, relying on the Heller decision – the Supreme Court firmly rebuffed the three rationales offered by Massachusetts’ Court and basically re-affirmed Heller.
 The incredible footnote to this is that it was done without Justice Scalia.

-One might ask why liberal justices Ginsburg, Kagan and Sotomayor may have joined in a decision which affirms a pro-2nd Amendment ruling?
-It’s difficult to say – maybe the woman convicted of having a stun gun might have been a victim of domestic violence.
-Whatever the reason, the justices made a sound decision, understanding that allowing weaker people an “equalizer” is the essence of the right of self-defense.
+There is speculation as to why the Court reached this unanimous decision, but regardless, the justices made a sound decision, understanding that allowing weaker people an “equalizer” is the essence of the right of self-defense.
 As Justice Alito’s concurring opinion states “The decision below also does a grave disservice to vulnerable individuals who must defend themselves because the State will not.”

 Can we hear an “Amen” to that?